kayondomartin/rust/src/tools/clippy/book/src/development/adding_lints.md

 If you have trouble implementing your lint, there is also the internal `author` lint to generate Clippy code that detects the offending pattern.
-It does not work for all the Rust syntax, but can give a good starting point.
+It does not work for all of the Rust syntax, but can give a good starting point.

 The quickest way to use it, is the [Rust playground: play.rust-lang.org][author_example].
 Put the code you want to lint into the